AI-4-atmosphere-remote-sensing/DL_3d_cloud_retrieval/README.md

 ## Citing this repository
 If you use the code in this repository in your own work, please cite it as follows:

-Zahid Hassan Tushar, Xiangyang Meng, Adeleke Ademakinwa, Jianwu Wang, Zhibo Zhang, Sanjay Purushotham.
-(2023).
-Machine Learning for 3D Cloud Retrievals.
-URL: https://github.com/AI-4-atmosphere-remote-sensing/DL_3d_cloud_retrieval/
+Tushar, Z. H., Ademakinwa, A., Wang, J., Zhang, Z., & Purushotham, S. (2024, July).
+Cloudunet: Adapting unet for retrieving cloud properties.
+In IGARSS 2024-2024 IEEE International Geoscience and Remote Sensing Symposium (pp. 7163-7167).
+IEEE.